postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 #### Launch screen

 The "Create New" modal appears by default when you launch Postman.

 At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the "Create New" modal to display each time you open Postman.

 1. Open Postman.
 2. In the **Create New** screen, click "Collection".
-3. In the **CREATE A NEW COLLECTION** modal , enter a name and optional description.
+3. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
 4. Click the **Create** button.

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.